Smashing success: Nasa spacecraft shifts asteroid's orbit

 Neither asteroid posed a threat to Earth — and still don't as they continue their journey around the sun.
 That's why scientists picked the pair for the world's first attempt to alter the position of a celestial body.

+"We've been imagining this for years and to have it finally be real is really quite a thrill," said Nasa program scientist Tom Statler.

-Launched last year, the vending machine-size Dart — short for Double Asteroid Redirection Test — was destroyed when it slammed into the asteroid 7 million miles away at 22,500km/h).
+Launched last year, the vending machine-size Dart — short for Double Asteroid Redirection Test — was destroyed when it slammed into the asteroid 11 million kilometres away at 22,500km/h.

+Johns Hopkins University's Applied Physics Laboratory in Maryland built the spacecraft and managed the US$325 million mission.

+"This is a very exciting and promising result for planetary defense," said the lab's Nancy Chabot.